sefyjo/timeline/README.md

 - [lib] copy data files (data.json) and dependencies (js library like d3.js) from node_modules folder
 - [browserSync] inject change or reload your browser with browserSync

+Before upload the dist/ folder, run `gulp build` to load a minify version of script.js and style.css into html header.

 ### Build with / Thanks